Grahp/Steno-Glossary/README.md

 ## Theory Rule
 Noun

+TODO could apply to a sequence of these things (\[stroke match, anything, chord match] is a valid thing for rules to apply)

 - A rule defining how [**chords**](#chord), [**strokes**](#stroke), or [**outlines**](#outline) should map to a [**translation**](#translation), or a part of a [**translation**](#translation).
   - A rule may do this phonetically, orthographically, based on shape, or completely arbitrarily.